ashleybaxter/iamashley/_posts/2017-05-25-my-first-100-customers.markdown

 <h4>Keeping It Simple</h4>

 If I was to follow industry trends, I'd have launched with a similar format to other insurers.
 Multiple providers, different types of cover and aiming to appeal to every type of  consumer.
 Instead I worked with one provider, <a href="/2017/02/06/why-i-launched-with-one-product/">offered one product</a> and catered to a specific group of people.
 This approach meant I could launch quicker and with less capital.
-It also helped with tailoring Jack's customer journey to a particular group of people.
+It also helped with tailoring With Jack's customer journey to a particular group of people.
 This makes the experience as good as possible for them, which leads to happy customers and referrals.

 <h3>Figures</h3>